Head and Neck Tumor Segmentation from [18F]F-FDG PET/CT Images Based on 3D Diffusion Model: Method

-During the reverse process, a neural network with learnable parameters $\theta$ is trained to recover the corrupted image $x_T$ (sampled from the Gaussian distribution) step by step.
-To constrain the stochasticity from random-sampled $x_T$, the conditional data $y_t$ is provided as the input of the neural network together with $x_t$ and the time step $t$.
+{ During the reverse process, a neural network with learnable parameters $\theta$ is trained to recover the clean data $x_0$ from the corrupted data $x_T$ (sampled from the Gaussian distribution) step by step.} To constrain the stochasticity from random-sampled $x_T$, the conditional data $y_t$ is provided as the input of the neural network together with $x_t$ and the time step $t$.
 Therefore, the reverse process is defined as:

 where $\mu_{\theta} (x_t,y_t,t)$ and $\Sigma_{\theta} (x_t,y_t,t))$ denote the predicted mean and variance value by the neural network respectively from input $x_t$, $y_t$, and $t$.
 Nevertheless, in practice, we tend to train the model to predict the added noise instead of mean and variance, and the parameters $\theta$ of the neural network is trained by minimizing the difference between the added noise $\epsilon_t$ and the estimated noise $\epsilon_{\theta} (x_t,y_t,t)$ in every step $t$ as follows: